Newmark's influence chart: Application

-The formula used to solve for the increase in pressure at the point being considered is 〖∆σ〗_z = (IV)qM, where IV = influence value, q = pressure on the loaded area, and M = number of elements enclosed by loaded area.
+The formula used to solve for the increase in pressure at the point being considered is Δσ_{z} = (IV)qM, where IV = influence value, q = pressure on the loaded area, and M = number of elements enclosed by loaded area.

 Limitations

 The equation and chart needed to apply Newmark's method is based entirely on the principles of the theory of elasticity.
 There are however limitations to these theories that one must realize when they are applied to an actual soil.
 Generally, soil deposits are not homogeneous, perfectly elastic, and isotropic.
 This being the case, some variation from the theoretical stress calculations should be expected in the field.
 One could expect up to a 30% difference between theoretical estimates and field values.

 Important Figures

-Joseph Valentin Boussinesq (1842-1929) was a French physicist and mathematician.
+Joseph Valentin Boussinesq (1842–1929) was a French physicist and mathematician.
 He was a professor of differential and integral calculus at the Faculty of Sciences of Lille (1872–86), and professor of physics and mechanics at Sorbonne, Paris (1886).
 In 1883, he solved the problem of stresses produced at any point in a homogeneous, elastic, isotropic soil medium as the result of a point load applied on the surface of an infinitely large half-space.

-Nathan Mortimore Newmark (1910-1981) attended Rutgers University.
+Nathan Mortimore Newmark (1910–1981) attended Rutgers University.
 He graduated in 1930 with High Honors and Special Honors in civil engineering.
 Newmark was extremely well known in his field for research in structural engineering and structural dynamics at the University of Illinois at Urbana-Champaign.
 His research greatly influenced structural and mechanical design across the world.
 He is also known for his contributions to the design of earthquake-resistant structures and to the trans-Alaska pipeline.
 In 1942, Newmark expanded on Boussinesq's work by constructing what is now very widely known in geotechnical engineering as Newmark's influence chart.